ibm-cloud-docs/natural-language-understanding/entity-types-v2.md

 # Entity types and subtypes (Version 2)

-The following tables list the entity types and subtypes that are used in the `Version 2` entity type system.
-You can download a spreadsheet with this information here: [XLSX](resources/entity-types-v2.xlsx)
+The following tables list the entity types and subtypes that are used in the _Version 2_ entity type system.
 {: shortdesc}

 The entity type system that {{site.data.keyword.nlushort}} uses differs based on which version date and which language you are using.
 For more details, see the [Entity types and subtypes](entity-types.html) page.